Monisha-RK10/DigitClassifier-API-Real-Time-Handwritten-Digit-Recognition-via-FastAPI/README.md

-# Image_Classification_using_CNN_on_MNIST (Python & FastAPI)

-## Description

-> This project trains a simple Convolutional Neural Network (CNN) on the MNIST handwritten digit dataset using PyTorch.
-The trained model is saved for later inference in a FastAPI-based digit recognition API.
+# DigitClassifier API: Real-Time Handwritten Digit Recognition via FastAPI

+## Use Case: Real-Time Handwritten Digit Recognition

+> This project implements a lightweight, modular FastAPI application that allows users to classify handwritten digits (0–9) using a trained CNN model on the MNIST dataset.
+> Users can either upload an image or simulate a camera capture.
+> The goal is to demonstrate how a simple computer vision model can be wrapped inside a clean API, ready for testing, scaling, and hardware integration.

 ---